dabearrr/8puzzlesolver/README.md

 Requires Python 2.7.11 to run.

-Solves a 8-Puzzle, printing the solution path to the goal state.
+Solves an 8-Puzzle, printing the solution path to the goal state.

 Details:
 The user may first choose either a default 8-puzzle or to enter their own custom 8 puzzle.
 (MUST BE SOLVABLE)